Santa Clara County OES, California

 A comprehensive and detailed description of the Santa Clara County Mutual Aid Communicator program.
 Includes how to become a MAC, MAC roles and responsibilities, and advanced qualifications.
 Required reading for anyone interested in or already participating in the program.

 A summary of the enhancements to the MAC program which are currently underway.
-Presented to Santa Clara County EC Council on Aug 13, 2009.
-Useful for presenting to city ARES/RACES groups within the county.
+Presented to Santa Clara County EC Council on Aug 13, 2009 by Michael Fox, N6MEF.

 All Santa Clara County MACs are expected to perform their duties according to the Santa Clara County ARES/RACES Performance Standards and Best Practices ("the Performance Standards").
 These standards are recommended for everyone and are the required minimum standard for MACs.
 They are located in the Operations > Standards and Procedures section of this website.